This article has been updated to include details for Version 10, and may not be accurate to previous versions.

 You can also use the Reset Defaults button at the top of the configure controls panel to reset all keybindings to their default settings.
 If you have configured any custom key binding you will be asked to confirm this reset so that you don't accidentally lose your custom binds.

-By default the keybind menu detects possible key conflicts and displays a yellow warning sign ( ) beside any actions that have a potential conflict with another keybind.
+The Configure Controls menu detects possible conflicts between keybinds and will display a yellow warning sign ( ) beside any actions that may conflict with another keybind.
 Hovering your cursor over the yellow warning icon will present a tooltip indicating what keybind(s) are in conflict.
-Not all conflicts need to be resolved, as the bindings used may not affect each based on what aspects of the software they influence.
+Not all conflicts need to be resolved, as the bindings used may only have an effect in certain contexts.
 For example, Move Along Measured Ruler and Pause Game conflict in the binding menu but do not conflict during use of the software.

 To interact with keybinds programmatically, consider using the following API concepts: